 Mountain Campers reside further up the mountain and many of their activities span the breadth of the property.
 While we always strive to affirm everyone at camp, there is a shifting emphasis in Mountain Camp towards challenging campers with personal goal setting.
-Council at this age integrates the camp motto and four marks of a Godly man, as well as ranks aimed at encouraging growth.
-More activities open up for this age, including trap shooting, blacksmithing, and photography.
+Council at this age integrates the camp motto and ranks aimed at encouraging growth.
+More activities open up for this age, including Trap Shooting & Blacksmithing.

 The Catalyst Program marks the end of the boy’s time as a camper and the beginning of his life as a young man.
 This invitation is good news for our 16 and 17 year-olds, but it is never easy.
 The path to becoming a young man is not something that is merely stumbled upon, engaged in many youth organizations, or happens during your first semester at college.
 During our years of working with boys and young men, we have seen the need for a more intentional journey during this time of development.
 The Catalyst Program is our hope to jump start this time of transition.

 In our CIT program (formerly the Service and Leadership Corps.), we are training young men to become counselors at Rockmont, and our counselors are chosen for their commitments, maturity, developing skills, and growing faith.
 CIT is a transitional program for young men with a focus on Fun, Counselor Skill Training, Leadership Development, Work Training, and Community Service.